2023 Solar Incentives Guide for Rahway, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives encourage homeowners to make the switch to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
-You may be eligible for several types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of New Jersey and others from the federal government.
+The term "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+You might be eligible for several types of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of New Jersey and others from the federal government.
 Some broad categories of solar incentives include:

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement in place with your Rahway utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in others you may be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you have a net metering agreement with your Rahway utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage